-- Practice proper appliance maintenance, such as changing furnace filters, cleaning refrigerator coils and descaling your coffee maker.
+- Practice proper appliance maintenance.
+This includes changing furnace filters, cleaning refrigerator coils and descaling your coffee maker.
 Such maintenance can help extend the life of these home essentials.

-- Regular oil changes can go a long way to extending the life of your car.
+- Don’t skip regular oil changes.
+These can go a long way to extending the life of your car.